hyperspy/hyperspy/doc/user_guide/model.rst

     :py:meth:`~.model.BaseModel.multifit` to perform the fit over the entire spectrum image.

+.. versionadded:: 1.6 New optional fitting iteration path `"serpentine"`

+Typically, curve fitting on a multidimensional dataset happens in the following
+manner: Pixels are fit along the row from the first index in the first row, and once the final pixel is reached, one proceeds from the first index in the second row.
-A common problem is that the fitting fails going from the end of one row to the beginning of the next (where the spectrum changes abruptly).
+Since the fitting procedure typically uses the fit of the previous pixel as the starting point for the next, a common problem with this fitting iteration path is that the fitting fails going from the end of one row to the beginning of the next, as the spectrum can change abruptly.
 This kind of iteration path is the default in HyperSpy (but will change to ``'serpentine'`` in HyperSpy version 2.0).
 It can be explicitly set using the :py:meth:`~.model.BaseModel.multifit` ``iterpath='flyback'`` argument.
 A simple solution to the flyback fitting problem is to iterate through the signal indices in a horizontal serpentine pattern, as seen on the image below.
 This alternate iteration method can be enabled by the :py:meth:`~.model.BaseModel.multifit` ``iterpath='serpentine'`` argument.
-The serpentine pattern supports ndimensional navigation space, so the first index in the second frame of a three-dimensional navigation space will be at the last position of the previous frame.
+The serpentine pattern supports n-dimensional navigation space, so the first index in the second frame of a three-dimensional navigation space will be at the last position of the previous frame.

 .. figure::  images/FlybackVsSerpentine.png
     :align:   center